cginternals/glbinding/README.md

-## Features
+## Basic Example

-### Initialization

-To use glbinding, it has to be initialized on the target OpenGL context first.
-The target OpenGL context is the context you want to use glbinding with.
-This function has to be called once while the target OpenGL context is currently active (using OpenGL language: is *current*).
-This is required to prepare the internals for the connection to the OpenGL library.
+*glbinding* has to be initialized once on the active OpenGL context you want to use glbinding with.

-##### Basic Usage

-In the most simple case, you call ```glbinding::Binding::initialize``` once.
-This example is valid for applications that uses one context in one thread.
+In the most basic case, you call ```glbinding::Binding::initialize``` once:

 ```cpp
 #include <glbinding/gl/gl.h>
 #include <glbinding/Binding.h>